attack68/rateslib/docs/source/z_fixings.rst

 Due to lazy loading, this should be done before calling any fixing *Series*, and all files should be stored in the same folder with the required naming convention.

-First we create a new fixing Series for the SEK 3M STIBOR index, and save it to CSV file in the current working directory.
+First we obtain (or create) new fixing for the SEK 3M STIBOR index, and save it to CSV file in the current working directory.

 .. ipython:: python